reconhub/outbreaker2/README.md

 *outbreaker2: a framework for reconstructing disease outbreaks*
 ---------------------------------------------------------------

-Welcome to the development page of *outbreaker2*, a Bayesian framework for integrating epidemiological and genetic data to reconstruct transmission trees of densely sampled outbreaks.
+Welcome to the project page of *outbreaker2*, a Bayesian framework for integrating epidemiological and genetic data to reconstruct transmission trees of densely sampled outbreaks.
 It re-implements, generalises and replaces the model of [*outbreaker*](https://github.com/thibautjombart/outbreaker), and uses